opulencephp/docs/routing.md

 ```

 <h4 id="using-controller-classes">Using Controller Classes</h4>
 Anything other than super-simple applications should probably use full-blown controller classes.
 They provide reusability, better separation of responsibilities, and more features.
-The router takes advantage of the [Dependency Injection Container](dependency-injection) to instantiate your controller.

-> **Note:** Controllers that return plain text will have their responses wrapped up into an `RDev\HTTP\Responses\Response` object.

-> **Note:** Primitives (eg strings and arrays) should not appear in a controller's constructor because the IoC container would have no way of resolving those dependencies at runtime.
-Stick to type-hinted objects in the constructors.

-> **Note:** RDev allows you to use a plain-old PHP class as a controller.
-However, it also supports the baked-in controller `RDev\Routing\Controller`, which automatically injects the `Request` into the controller as well as a view `Compiler`.
-So, if you're using RDev view components or if you don't want to have to inject the `Request` into every controller's constructor, it's probably best to extend `RDev\Routing\Controller`.
+[Read here](http-basics#controllers) for more information about controllers.

 <h4 id="multiple-methods">Multiple Methods</h4>
 You can register a route to multiple methods using the router's `multiple()` method: